abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_1_C/Lecture_1.md

 ## Conditionals

-- Way of making desicions on a program.
+- Way of making decisions on a program.

 - if, else if, if.

-- If you have one line of code you can leave the {} appart.
+- If you have one line of code you can leave the {} apart.

 - ==: Equality of two values.